 Note: U.S. cups have different measurements than UK cups.
 This conversion chart uses U.S. cups.

-Common Liquid Measurement Conversions
+Common Liquid Measurement Conversion Charts

 Convert Cups to Fluid Ounces, Milliliters, Teaspoons, or Tablespoons